pipelinelabo/datalaiq-wiki/search/communityid/communityid.md

 #### Zeek Conn Logs

 In this example we show how to get a community ID value from traditional Zeek conn logs.
-These logs include the protocol by name rather than number, which means we need to use the `network_services` resource from the Gravwell Network Enrichment kit to resolve the name back to a number.
-In this example we are also using the autoextractors provided in the Gravwell Zeek Kit to process the TSV Zeek logs.
+These logs include the protocol by name rather than number, which means we need to use the `network_services` resource from the DatalaiQ Network Enrichment kit to resolve the name back to a number.
+In this example we are also using the autoextractors provided in the DatalaiQ Zeek Kit to process the TSV Zeek logs.

 ```gravwell
 tag=zeekconn ax